 As a health professional, this means that you must be aware of your limitations and willing to disclose them when necessary.

 Self Awareness as a Skill: What Does That Really Mean?

 If you practice the skill of self-awareness, you will have an accurate picture of yourself (e.g. if you are low in self-awareness, you may believe that you are an amazing cook because you are not paying attention to how others react when they eat your burned or undercooked food; your perception would not match up with what your friends and family would say.)
 This does not mean that you shouldn't believe in yourself, but this belief should be grounded in acceptance and realism.

 When exercising self-awareness through a mindful and reflective approach to your daily life, you help develop your insight and open yourself up to a more diverse range of perspectives.
 Self-awareness should foster a willingness to adapt as you gain insight into yourself, others, and the world around you.

-Self-awareness promotes the ability to self-regulate-this is exercising willpower and discipline to keep your attention, thoughts, feelings and actions under your control.
+Self-awareness promotes the ability to self-regulate-this is exercising willpower and discipline to keep your attention, thoughts, feelings, and actions under your control.
 To exert this control, you must first be able to identify and monitor your cognitive and emotional processes.
-(E.g. You should be able to identify when a particular person or situation causes you stress and then actively employ coping strategies to deal with it.)
+(E.g. You should be able to identify when a particular person or situation causes you to stress and then actively employ coping strategies to deal with it.)